-Good news is in short supply when you’re the victim of a car accident.
+Good news is in short supply when you’re the victim of a car or motorcycle accident.
 It can be worse when you’re a pedestrian or bicyclist—your injuries are often worse, and you’re worried about your rights.
 Relax, you’ve got the same rights as anyone.

 Passengers are equally protected for compensation.
 The same holds true for folks who borrow a vehicle.